Over 200 volunteers will be needed to perform a wide range of roles, including welcoming, directing people, assisting with sessions, and coordinating.

 We will provide contact information in the event that anything goes drastically wrong.
 At the end of the speaker’s talk, there will be time for questions.
 An additional hand-held microphone will be provided that you will bring to anyone in the audience who would like to ask a question.
 The mic is necessary so that everyone in the room can hear, even if the questioner has a loud voice.
 An instructional overview of the AV equipment will be scheduled onsite.

-For tutorials only: Volunteers to bring course books to meeting room and place them on the tables prior to sessions.
-Volunteers to also verify tickets/registered list, as these are paid sessions.
+For tutorials only: Volunteers will verify tickets/registered list, as these are paid sessions.

 Requirements – Must be technologically savvy.
 Ability to work extended hours.